boneknuckleskin/libforensics/docs/lib/source/win/shell/recyclebin/recyclebin.rst

 		The name of the deleted file (ASCII).

-	.. attribute:: index
+	.. attribute:: id

-		The index of the deleted file.
+		The numeric identifier of the deleted file.
+Sometimes called the index number.

 	.. attribute:: drive_num